marco262/my_wiki/data/class/warlock.md

 ## Fiendish Vigor

-You can cast //[[[spell:false life]]]// on yourself at will as a 1st-level spell, without expending a spell slot or material components.
+You can cast *[[[spell:false life]]]* on yourself at will as a 1st-level spell, without expending a spell slot or material components.

 ## Gaze of Two Minds